irmen/pyc64/il65/readme.txt

- isolate [regs] { .... }       that adds register preservation around the containing code default = all 3 regs, or specify which. fcall          ->      fastcall, doesn't do register preservations call           ->      as before, alsways does it, even when in isolate block
+ isolate [regs] { .... }       that adds register preservation around the containing code default = all 3 regs, or specify which. fcall          ->      fastcall, doesn't do register preservations call           ->      as before, alsways does it, even when already in isolate block